gciurpita/Interlock/ReadMe.md

 };
 </blockquote></pre>

-There are two entries for each switch machine position.
+There is an entry for each switch machine position.
 <i>s02r</i> is the variable name of the entry used in the <i>routes</i> table.
-<i>2, R, 1</i> includes a numeric value for the switch motor,
+The first three fields, <i>2, R, 1</i>, include a numeric value for the switch machine, a symbol, <i>N/R</i> identifying the postion as normal/reverse and the bit value, 0/1 for that position.
-a symbol, <i>R/N</i> identifying the postion as normal/reverse and the bit value, 0/1 for that position.
+The last three fields,
 <i>0, 1, "s02r"</i>, like the button entry
-identifies the chip, port bit and label.
+specify the chip, port bit and label.

 <blockquote><pre>
 // machine address and polarity